nrbjj/nrbjj.github.io/content/faq.md

 🤼 Monday and Thursday we train in regular sports clothing (without zips or pockets) 🥋 Wednesdays we train in the gi.

-Bring a water bottle, sweat towel and mouth guard if you have one.
+Bring a water bottle, sweat towel, and mouth guard if you have one.

 👍🏼 Complete [this waiver](https://nithriverbjj.com/waiver) before your first session to be covered by our insurance